krasimir/navigo-react/README.md

   <p>Hey</p>
 </Route>
 ```

+The basic building block.
+Shortly, it's a component that renders its children based on the `path` prop.

 | Prop | type | required | Description |
 | ---- | ---- | -------- | ----------- |